jazzband/django-rest-knox/docs/settings.md

 [DATETIME_FORMAT]: https://www.django-rest-framework.org/api-guide/settings/#date-and-time-formatting
 [strftime format]: https://docs.python.org/3/library/time.html#time.strftime

+## TOKEN_PREFIX
+This is the prefix for the generated token that is used in the Authorization header.
+The default is just an empty string.
+It can be up to `CONSTANTS.MAXIMUM_TOKEN_PREFIX_LENGTH` long.

 # Constants `knox.settings`
 Knox also provides some constants for information.
 These must not be changed in external code; they are used in the model definitions in knox and an error will